Faiz-C/ssbc/README.md

 Jetbrains Exposed Database library.

 ## Use
-This application is free to use by any who wants to use it.
+This application is free to use by anyone who wants to use it.
 A link to this repo would be greatly appreciated if you do decide to use it publicly though.

 ## Issues